-But, in chapter 3 we are immediately confronted with man's fall in the Garden of Eden, when sin entered the world.
+But in chapter 3, we are immediately confronted with man's fall in the Garden of Eden, when sin entered the world.
 It is from chapter 3 that we discover that the shocking consequences of sin affect the life of every member of the human race.
 It was from this one action that a sin nature has been imputed to all men, from conception.
-We understand how sin caused God's beautiful world to be cursed.
-We realise that sin, which was spawned in Eden, is the reason that the whole of creation groans.
+We discover how sin caused God's beautiful world to be cursed.
+We understand that sin, which was spawned in Eden, is the reason that the whole of creation groans.

 Satan, a fallen cherub, enticed the couple to sin by appealing to their pride, their physical desires, and their fleshly appetites.
 He promised they would be like God, knowing good from evil, but failed to reveal the true consequences of such disobedience.
 All too soon the couple discovered they were condemned by the Lord, and faced eternal separation from God.. with no ability to correct their conduct or compensate for their sin.

-From the time that Adam and Eve ate of the forbidden fruit, the wages of sin for every man and woman is death.
-Their spiritual death occurred the moment they ate of the fruit of the Tree of knowledge of good and evil.
+From the time that Adam and Eve ate the forbidden fruit, the wages of sin for every man and woman is death, and their siritual death occurred the moment they ate of the fruit of the Tree of Knowledge of Good and Evil.
 Adam and Eve died spiritually the moment they sinned.
 Their relationship with the Lord was immediately severed.
 And we, who are their descendants, are born spiritually dead.
 We are born dead in trespasses and sins.
-We are born estranged from God and at enmity with Him.
-And from the moment they sinned the march towards their physical death began... for death is the great enemy that claims the soul of everyman.
+We are born estranged from God, at enmity with Him, and eternally condemned.
+And from the moment they sinned, the march towards their physical death began... for death is the great enemy that claims the soul of everyman.

-The choices Adam and Eve made when sin crept in and crouched at their door had eternal consequences, for the entire human race.
-For by that one man’s trespass, death reigned in the lives of all.
-His fall affects his entire race.
+The choices Adam and Eve made when sin crept in and crouched at their door, had eternal consequences for the entire human race for by that one man’s trespass, death reigned in the lives of all.
+Adam's fall affected his entire race.
 However, the amazing plan of redemption was set in motion the moment they sinned against their Lord... when they put 'self' on the throne of their lives.
 God's overflowing grace began to be poured out into the world and His precious gift of salvation came to reign in life, through the one Man, Jesus Christ - Who became the atonement for the sin of the whole world.

 Heavenly Father, thank You for Your plan of salvation.
 Thank You that in Your compassion, You did not leave humanity to die in our sin but to rise to life immortal through faith in Christ Jesus, our atoning sacrifice.
-Thank You for Your amazing plan of redemption that by the one righteous act of Christ Jesus our Lord many will be declared righteous and be forgiven of our sin, through faith in Him.
-Keep me low at the cross and broken before You and I pray that those who are still dead in their sin and at enmity with You would be convicted of their sin and turn to Jesus for forgivenss of sin and life everlasting - this I pray in Jesus' name, AMEN.
+Thank You for Your amazing plan of redemption, that by the one righteous act of Christ Jesus our Lord, many will be declared righteous and be forgiven of sin, through faith in Him.
+Keep me low at the Cross and broken before You, and I pray that those who are still dead in their sin and at enmity with You, would be convicted of their sin and turn to Jesus for forgiveness of sin and life everlasting.
+This I pray in Jesus' name, AMEN.